Technology

 3. Performance tuning with Photon and storage indexing

-Governance and security priorities that will shape Databricks roles include Unity Catalog, data lineage, ABAC, and compliance automation.
+Governance and security skills that will shape Databricks roles include Unity Catalog mastery, end-to-end lineage, ABAC implementation, and secrets management.

 1. Unity Catalog with attribute-based access control